mmckechney/SqlBuildManager/docs/concurrency_options.md

 ----

-## Batch or Kubernetes execution
+## Batch, Kubernetes or ACI execution

 When running `sbm batch run`,  `sbm batch query` or `sbm k8s`, you need to consider that you are also running on more than one machine.
 The concurrency flags are interpreted **_per batch node/ per pod_** and this needs to be accounted for when calculating your desired concurrency.

-Whether you are distributing your batch or kubernetes load with an `--override` file or `--servicebustopicconnection` (see [details on database targeting options](override_options.md)), the concurrency options are available and perform as described below.
+Whether you are distributing your batch, kubernetes or ACI load with an `--override` file or `--servicebustopicconnection` (see [details on database targeting options](override_options.md)), the concurrency options are available and perform as described below.
 However, if using a Service Bus Topic, the overall build may be more efficient as there is a smaller likelihood of nodes/pods going idle.

 The scenarios below show examples for `batch` execution, but the calculations are the same when running `k8s`, with the calculation per running Kubernetes pod.